paul-hammant/tbd/content/index.md

 The largest of development organizations, like Google (as mentioned) and Facebook practice it at scale.

-Over 30 years different [advances to source-control technologies and related tools/techniques](/game-changers/) have made Trunk-Based Development more (and occasionally less) necessary.
+Over 30 years different [advances to source-control technologies and related tools/techniques](/game-changers/) have made Trunk-Based Development more (and occasionally less) influential.

 ## This site